 - Salt and Pepper to Taste

 Directions: In a food processor, blend all of the ingredients together and spoon into a small bowl.
 If you do not have a food processor, simply chop the basil leaves and combine with remaining ingredients.
 Cover and refrigerate any leftovers.
-Substitute this for plain mayonnaise on sandwiches or in your favorite recipes such as egg or tuna salad, for a fresh spin.
+For a fresh spin, substitute this for plain mayonnaise on sandwiches or in your favorite recipes such as egg or tuna salad.

 - Ingredients: (serves 4)

 - 1 lb chicken wingettes (about 12 pieces)